Letter 811: Orion became my friend when he was prosperous.

 To Belaeus.
 (363)

-Orion became my friend when he was prosperous.
-Now his fortunes are bad, but I hold to my conviction — I would be ashamed to fall under the proverb and seem to abandon a friend in misfortune.
+Orion became my friend when he was prospering; but now he fares badly, while I keep my resolve unchanged; for I should be ashamed if I too were to fall under the proverb and seem to flee a friend who has met misfortune.

-If Orion has temple funds and can repay them, let him be beaten, let him be goaded, let him suffer what Marsyas suffered [the satyr flayed by Apollo] — he deserves it, if when he could return the money and be done with it, he is so enslaved to wealth that he would endure anything to keep his gold.
-But if he is destitute and has often gone to sleep hungry, I do not see what we gain from abuse that will only win him glory among our opponents.
+If, then, Orion has money belonging to the sacred funds and is able to pay it back, let him be struck, let him be goaded, let him suffer the fate of Marsyas [the satyr flayed alive by Apollo]; for it is just, if, when he might have paid it back and been quit of the money, he is too weak for that and would endure anything in order to keep his gold.
+But if he is poor [or: 'sacred,' the text wavers] and has often gone to sleep hungry, I do not know what we would gain from torture, by which he will win good repute among those opposed to us.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.